wmclendon/ansible-brocade-post-stage/README.md

 - ansible.cfg contains an example Ansible config file
 - hosts file is an example hosts file that defines icx6450 and icx6610 switch IP addresses
 - example playbook itself is in playbooks/ directory as I believe this is normal practice for Ansible
-- the module is under playbooks/library/ -- again I believe this is normal practice for Ansible
+- the modules are under playbooks/library/ -- again I believe this is normal practice for Ansible

 Directory structure is such that (I believe) cloning the repo should allow it to be run directly with 'ansible-playbook playbooks/brocade-post-stage.yml'